 White Storks of Geloi Reserve | Sicily, Italy

-Photographing the White Storks (Ciconia ciconia) in Sicily filled me with joy.
+Photographing the White Storks (Ciconia ciconia) in Sicily, Italy

 Geloi Private Nature Reserve